Walter Binning: Career

 In January 1540 with two colleagues Walter Binning painted 49 guns at Edinburgh Castle with red lead, including their breech loading chambers, slots and bands, and painted the ropes binding the guns on their stocks with tar, and 50 bass guns.

 He was paid by the guild of the Hammermen of Edinburgh for painting cloths and a religious image.

 He worked for Regent Arran in Edinburgh, Hamilton, and Linlithgow.
 In February 1549 he painted the roof or ceiling of the governor's lodging in Edinburgh, which was then located in Chambers Street.
 This was for the wedding of Barbara Hamilton and Lord Gordon.
 In October 1551 he was working at Hamilton and was provided with gold and silver leaf, a pound of azurite, a pound of vermilion, a pound of red lead, glue (probably for distemper paints) and sheets of Lombard paper.
 In October 1552 he painted the Regent's lodging in Linlithgow.

-In 1554, Edinburgh painters led by Walter Binning assaulted an outsider, David Workman, who had been painting a ceiling.
+In 1554, Edinburgh painters led by Walter Binning assaulted an outsider, David Workman, who had been painting a ceiling in Edinburgh belonging to James Watson.
+Most of the painters were away, working for Regent Arran.

 Shows and scenery on the Royal Mile

+In October 1554, Edinburgh's burgh council commissioned Walter Binning to paint and refurbish their play equipment, the "play graith".
+This included 8 play hats, a king's crown, a mitre, a fool's hood, a sceptre, a pair of angel's wings, angel's hair or headresses, and a "chaplet of triumph".
+He painted banners or ensigns, and also actors' faces.
+The payments may have been for a performance of David Lyndsay's A Satire of the Three Estates.

 Walter Binning painted scenery and costume for a triumph or show at the Tron on Edinburgh's Royal Mile to celebrate the marriage of Mary, Queen of Scots and Francis II of France, on 3 July April 1558.
 The wedding itself took place in Paris on 24 April 1558.
 The Edinburgh entertainment was written and produced by William Lauder and William Adamson.
 Binning painted the "play cart" for actors portraying the signs of the seven planets and cupid.
 There were artificial "summer trees" with fruit made from tennis balls covered with gold foil or leaf.
 The seven planets had been portrayed in the shows in Paris after the wedding.

 In February 1562 the royal treasurer paid him £20 Scots, possibly for painting work in connection with the masques and mummery at the wedding of Lord James Stewart and Agnes Keith.
+In February 1566, Darnley was presented by with the Order of Saint Michael by a French ambassador, Nicolas d'Angennes, sieur de Rambouillet.
+Binning painted the French royal arms as a backdrop to the ceremony at Holyrood Palace.
+The events included a costumed masque and subsequently there were allegations that the French visit had occasioned immorality in the Canongate.